socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

 .. note:: Command autocompletion currently only works if the user you use to execute the occ commands has a profile.
   ``www-data`` in most cases is ``nologon`` and therefor **cannot** use this feature.

-Since Nextcloud 11 autocompletion is available for bash (and bash based consoles).
+Since cyfrSpaces 11 autocompletion is available for bash (and bash based consoles).
 To enable it, you have to run **one** of the following commands::

  # BASH ~4.x, ZSH